HBL’s 9M’22 Profit Rises To Rs 55.6 Billion, Up 20% YoY, With A Continued Focus On Supporting The Real Economy - UrduPoint

 HBL being the largest SME lender has grown its business by 20% on YoY basis.
 The Bank launched “HBL Asaan Finance” aimed at small businesses for collateral free financing.

 HBL maintained its leading position in cash management, with throughput rising by 66% to over Rs 9 trillion in 9M’22.
 Digital payments through the HBL Pay Business Banking platform grew to nearly Rs 5 trillion, with 27 million transactions.
-HBL is at the forefront of the Investment banking landscape having closed transactions over Rs 60 billion whilst securing various new mandates during Q3’22, maintaining its strategic focus towards capital markets, Merger & Acquisition (M&A) and project finance across telecom, oil & gas, water and renewable energy sectors.
+HBL is at the forefront of the Investment Banking landscape having closed transactions of over Rs 60 billion whilst securing various new mandates during Q3’22, maintaining its strategic focus towards capital markets, Mergers & Acquisitions (M&A) and project finance across telecom, oil & gas, water and renewable energy sectors.

 Building on the success of its FX portal, HBL Infinity, the Bank launched its Fixed Income Portal, HBL Symphony®, an in-house developed digitized solution for institutions and corporates to execute transactions in GoP securities.